io7m-com/blackthorne/README.md

 If the child elements of the handler can be of a set of different types, then it would be desirable (for the sake of type-safety and readability) for those child elements to have a common supertype that is not `Object`.
-The best way to do this, schema allowing, is to use a sealedinterface:
+The best way to do this, schema allowing, is to use a sealed interface:

 ```
 sealed interface T { }